flycheck/flycheck/doc/manual/usage.rst

       # flycheck-checker: python-pylint
       # End:

-   See :infonode:`Specifying File Variables(emacs)` for more information about file variables.
+   See :infonode:`(emacs)Specifying File Variables` for more information about file variables.

 You can change the completion system used by